About the Program

-No, we do not board student horses or outside horses at the Equine Center, however, there are numerous boarding facilities within the greater Fort Collins area.
-We have comprised a list of facilities, but there are also many more that can be found in and around Fort Collins, Ault, Loveland, etc. For more information: View listing of boarding facilities.
+No, we do not board student horses or outside horses at the Equine Center.
+However, there are numerous boarding facilities within the greater Fort Collins area.
+We have comprised a list of local facilities, but there are additional options that can be found in Fort Collins, Ault, Loveland, Wellington and surrounding areas.
+For more information: View listing of boarding facilities.

 Do students bring their horses?

-CSU horses are utilized for coursework and students use their own horses in some student clubs and teams.
+CSU horses are utilized for coursework and the CSU Polo Club.
+Students are not required to bring a horse, but some choose to do so.
+Typically students will have to provide their own horse if they want to be a riding/competing member in the riding clubs.
 Extracurricular opportunities include: Horse Judging Team, Polo Club, Rodeo Club, Versatility Ranch Horse Club, English Riding Club, Mountain Riders Horse Club, Collegiate Horseman’s Association and the Equine Sciences Stewards.
 For more information: View listing of student organizations.